|Position/s:||Senior Lecturer, Biomechanics Research|

 |Postal address:||GPO Box 2100, Adelaide 5001, South Australia|

-John has been working as a Biomechanical Engineer in the field of Orthopaedics since 1991 and undertook his postdoctoral fellowship at the University of Vermont, USA - one of the most prestigious international biomechanics research centres.
+John is a Mechanical Engineer who has been working in the field of Orthopaedic Biomechanics since 1991.
+He completed his PhD in 2004 and undertook his postdoctoral fellowship at the University of Vermont, USA in 2005-2006 (18 months) - one of the most prestigious international biomechanics research centres.
 He has authored one book chapter, 27 articles, and presented over 100 papers both nationally/internationally on a wide range of biomechanical topics.
 His major research interests are to understand the mechanisms of spine disc degeneration/tissue injury, and bone/soft tissue mechanics across their hierarchical scales.

 2004 PhD, Flinders University